Adam DeBus: Later life

-At the end of the 1917 baseball season, DeBus joined the United States Military to fight in World War I. He served with the 86th Infantry Division, and played with the division's baseball team.
+At the end of the 1917 baseball season, DeBus joined the United States Military to fight in World War I. He served with the 86th "Blackhawk" Infantry Division, and played with the division's baseball team.
+At the 1919 Inter-Allied Games, held in Paris for servicemen, he captained the United States team to victory over the Canadian representatives.

 After his baseball career was over, he was working for an electrical company based in Chicago.
 By 1930, he was living with his parents in Chicago working as an electrical auto mechanic.
 On August 1, 1931, DeBus and his mother boarded the ocean liner SS Bremen in New York City to Germany.
 By 1942, DeBus was working for Stewart-Warner, a manufacturer of electrical automotive parts.
 DeBus died on May 13, 1977, in Chicago.
 He was buried at St. Boniface Cemetery in Chicago.